LonelyVikingMichael/litestar-users/docs/usage/2-data-transfer-objects.md

 class RoleUpdateDTO(BaseRoleUpdateDTO):
     pass
 ```
-Or, if you added custom fields to your database models:
+Or, if you added custom fields to your database models, for example a `permissions` column:
 ```python
 from typing import Optional